Fastvue

 Real-world example: How Fastvue helped a US company defend against hacking attempts with real-time alerts and reports

-• Detection of unauthorized login attempts.
+• Detect unauthorized login attempts.

 Employee monitoring for productivity and wellbeing